rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/Semi-Arid ET.md

 - ET returns nearly all rainfall to atm in sever days
 - Water content fluctuation is the fundamental constrain on soil moisture storage and ET in semi-arid grasslands and shrub lands during monsoon season

+**Additional Notes:**
+- ET is roughly equal to precip on timescales longer than seasonal (Sala et al, 1992; Philipes, 1994; Reynolds et al, 2000)
+- ET effects the amount of precip partitioned into runoff and recharge (Philips, 1994; Laio et al, 2001)
+- Meteorological and vegetation conditions control ET when soil moisture is not limited (Shuttleworth, 1991)
+- More bare soil = more rapid evporation (Dugas et al, 1996)

 ### Brandes and Wilcox, 2000